Theoretical Study of Elastic Far-Field Decay from Dislocations in Multilattices: Model Problem and Main Results

-\subsubsection{Continuum-Elasticity Dislocation Predictor}
+\subsection{Continuum-Elasticity Dislocation Predictor}

-Having recalled the well-posedness of the defect-free energy, $\mathcal{E}^\a_{\rm hom}$, in Theorem~\ref{well_defined} and having described the fundamental assumptions on the energy (smoothness of the site potential and the coercivity condition of Assumption~\ref{coercive}) and the slip invariance condition on the site potential (condition~\eqref{slip_strain}), we are now in a position to complete the definition of the dislocation defect energy first alluded to in~\eqref{at_free}.
-Specifically, it remains to define the predictor $\bm{u}^0 = (U^0, \bm{p}^0)$ utilized in~\eqref{ell_potential}.
+After reviewing the well-posedness of the defect-free energy, $\mathcal{E}^\a_{\rm hom}$, in Theorem~\ref{well_defined} and describing the fundamental assumptions on the energy (smoothness of the site potential and the coercivity condition of Assumption~\ref{coercive}) and the slip invariance condition on the site potential (condition~\eqref{slip_strain}), we are now in a position to complete the definition of the dislocation defect energy first alluded to in~\eqref{at_u}.
+Specifically, it remains to define the predictor $\bm{u}^0 = (U^0, \bm{p}^0)$ utilized in~\eqref{at_u}.

-As is done in the simple lattice case~\cite{Ehrlacher2013}, this will be accomplished by a slight modification of the solution of a linearized, elastic problem, where the elasticity tensor is taken from the linearized Cauchy--Born~\cite{cauchy,born1954} model.
+As is done in the simple lattice case~\cite{Ehrlacher2013}, this will be accomplished by a slight modification of the solution of a continuum linearized elasticity equation, where the elasticity tensor is taken from the linearized Cauchy--Born model~\cite{cauchy,born1954}.
 Thus, we shall define $(U^{\rm lin})$ by